onderceylan/deploy-bitbucket/README.md

 Deploy Bitbucket
 =========

-Deploy Bitbucket is a linux server side deployment script developed in PHP which deploys your projects right after you push to your Bitbucket repo.
+A linux server side deployment script developed in PHP which deploys your projects right after you push to your Bitbucket repo.

   - It is **not** for shared hosts.
   - It is **based on Bitbucket's POST Hook Management** feature so you don't need to write custom bash scripts for git hooks.
   - It's meant to be able to deploy multiple sites.
-So you can provide multiple branches to be deployed in multiple directories. **For example, you can configure script to deploy your *master* branch into production site and deploy *dev* branch into you development site.**
+So you can provide multiple branches to be deployed in multiple directories. **For example, you can configure script to deploy your *master* branch into production site and deploy *dev* branch into your development site.**
   - Configuration file and client script make it possible to **use deployer class with multiple projects** on the same server.

 This project is based on BitBucket's POST Hook Management system.
 For those who haven't heard about it, I share a quote from [Bitbucket's POST Hook Management documentation] [1]: